This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

 - THE MANHATTAN COCKTAIL

 - A PERFECT MARGARITA COCKTAIL

-A Sloppy Rita is kind of the cheaters version of a traditional old-school Margarita.
-It ticks all of the cocktail boxes - cold, full of good Tequila, a messy rim - just no juicing required!
-Add a brown sugar butter-griddled pineapple slice - NO WORDS!
+A Sloppy Rita is kind of the cheater’s version of a traditional old-school Margarita.
+It ticks all of the cocktail boxes – cold, full of good Tequila, a messy rim – just no juicing required!
+Add a brown sugar butter-griddled pineapple slice – so, so tropical!

 Rather than a whole fresh pineapple, my local grocer had a nicely trimmed, cored fresh pineapple prepared in their cold case.
 If you cannot find fresh currently offered at your grocer, canned will absolutely work.

 A Sloppy Rita with Butter-Griddled Pineapple is that at home, porch party, poolside extravagance, but in a plastic cup.
 No limes needed.
 I use sour mix, a good sour mix, 100% agave Tequila, orange liquor, and a splash of orange juice.

 That’s it.
 Shake it up and rim your vessel.
 You can serve iced or naked, your choice.
 I go iced because it is 100+ degrees in Charleston at the moment.